 All visiting and transfer applicants must submit their law school transcripts as part of the application.
-Transfer students must also
+Transfer students must also provide syllabi for all law school coursework.
+Visiting students are also required to download and complete a Consortium Form.

 Personal Essay